ironhack-labs/lab-ironbeers/README.md

 ## Iteration 0: Initial setup

-To run application, the first thing you have to do is to install its dependencies.
-When inside _starter_code_, run:
+To run our application, the first thing you have to do is to install its dependencies.
+After changing directories to `/starter_code`, run the following command:

 ```shell
 $ npm install